This article explains the steps you and your founding team need to take after you incorporate your business.

 3. Pay For Shares

-Once your corporation has a bank account, the initial shareholders of the corporation must pay for the shares they subscribed for as part of the incorporation process (this is a legal requirement).
+Once your corporation has a bank account, the initial shareholders of the corporation must pay for the shares they subscribed for as part of the incorporation process (this is a legal requirement — the initial subscription).
 When setting up a new corporation, this is usually a small fee as the shares are nominally priced.

 The easiest way to collect payment is by having the shareholders write cheques to the corporation for the value of their respective initial share allocations, or e-transfers which are directly deposited.
 Paying for shares with cash is highly discouraged as it’s difficult to track.

-Refer to your minute book, or the “My Organization” page on your Goodlawyer account to determine how much money each shareholder owes the corporation.
+Refer to your minute book documents, available on the “My Organization” page on your Goodlawyer account once your incorporation is complete to see how much money each shareholder owes the corporation.

 NOTE that Goodlawyer does NOT handle this step — it must be facilitated by you and your business partners.